zhaochaocs/AspMem/README.md

 # AspMem
-Dataset for the AAAI-20 Weakly-supervised Opinion Summarization
+Dataset and code for the AAAI-20 Weakly-supervised Opinion Summarization paper.

-Will come during the winter break.